Annickia polycarpa

-Annickia polycarpa is a small to medium-sized tree found in evergreen forests of West and Central Africa, it is within the Annonaceae family.
-It is also called the African Yellow wood.
+Annickia polycarpa is a species of flowering plant in the Annonaceae family.
+It is commonly known as African Yellow Wood.
+It is small to medium-sized tree found in evergreen forests of tropical West Africa and Cameroon.

 Description

 Annickia polycarpa is a small to medium-sized tree capable of reaching 20 meters tall and 40 cm in diameter.
 Bark is usually smooth and occasionally, somewhat rough, fairly thick, with fibrous inner bark, black to greenish in color.
 Petiole is sparsely pubescent, 3–8 mm long; leaf-blade is oblong, elliptical or obovate in outline with a papery surface, 5–27 cm long and 4–8 cm wide, acuminate at the apex and rounded at the base, covered with stellate hairs below.
 Solitary flowers on young shoots, pedicel is 0.9-1.9 cm long; sepal: three, triangular shaped, pubescent on the outside, inside is slightly pubescent, petals: yellow when fresh, elliptic in outline, up to 3 cm long.
 Flowering season is between July and August.